lt-columbo/pisces_tools/cpu_temp_monitor/README.md

 61.8,2022-06-19,22:00
 63.3,2022-06-19,22:15

-The first column is sampled temperature in Celcius, second column is date of sample in YYYY-MM-DD format, and third column is time of sample in 24 hour format HH:MM.
+The first column is sampled temperature in Celcius, second column is date of sample in YYYY-MM-DD format, and third column is time (UTC) of sample in 24 hour format HH:MM.

 **How to view the logs**
 You may view a graph of the last 24 hours by accessing this url in the Pisces Dashboard: